crazyomya/Quiz-app-with-Proctoring/README.md

-# Quiz-app-with-Proctoring
-Quiz App is an app which provides a platform to conduct quizzes, MCQs test, survey, etc. With the use Tkinter library of python, Graphical User Interface is provided that gives ease of handling for the user.
-The app is programmed in such a way that it will allow an examiner to set the quiz or test with customized questions, options, timer, score.
-The Examiner can also add a student in database.
-The examinee is also proctored during the test and is warned when malpractice is detected.
-After 3 warnings the exam is terminated.
-Tkinter, datetime, OpenCV, Threading and os are few open source python libraries which are used in the project.
+# Quiz App with Proctoring

+The Quiz App with Proctoring is a comprehensive application that offers a platform for conducting various types of assessments, including quizzes, MCQ tests, surveys, and more.
+Powered by the Tkinter library in Python, it provides a user-friendly graphical interface for ease of use.

+## Key Features

+- **Customized Quizzes**: Examiners can create quizzes or tests with tailored questions, options, timers, and scoring criteria.

+- **Student Database**: Examiners have the ability to add and manage students in the database.

+- **Proctoring**: The system includes proctoring capabilities to monitor examinees during tests.
+It issues warnings when malpractice is detected, with three warnings resulting in test termination.

+## Libraries Used

+The project utilizes various open-source Python libraries, including:

+- **Tkinter**: For creating the graphical user interface (GUI).
+- **Datetime**: For handling date and time functionalities.
+- **OpenCV**: For proctoring and monitoring examinees.
+- **Threading**: To manage concurrent processes.
+- **os**: For general operating system-related tasks.

-Setup steps
+## Setup Steps

- 1. Install MySQL
+1. **Install MySQL**: Ensure that MySQL is installed on your system.

- 2. Enter database details such as database name and password in the code
+2. **Database Configuration**: Enter the database details, including the database name and password, in the code.

- 3. Install imported libraries
- 4. You're Good to go
+3. **Install Imported Libraries**: Install the required libraries by running `pip install library_name` for each library mentioned.

+4. **You're Good to Go**: Once the above steps are completed, your Quiz App with Proctoring is ready to use.

+Feel free to customize this README further with specific installation instructions or additional details about your project.